kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockhash.md

 | lower	| Array of strings (Block Hash) | Specifies the lower bound for the query.
 No block hashes are returned that are predecessors of any block with a hash from this array.
 Each block hash consists of 43 characters from the [`a-zA-Z0-9_-`] character set.
 | upper | Array of strings (Block Hash) | Specifies the upper bound for the query.
 All returned block hashes are predecessors of a block with an hash from this array.
 Each block hash consists of 43 characters from the [`a-zA-Z0-9_-`] character set.

-The following examples illustrate setting lower and upper bounds for a quesry parameters.
+The following examples illustrate setting lower and upper bounds for the query parameters.
 For example, to return all of the ancestors of the "QxGCAz5AY1Y41nh1yWtgqhKhZ9pPiPRagFdIKNqBH74" block that are not ancestors of the "RClyuyZAacwvPpmLXKbTwrIRXWeUSjiNhJVP2esH8KM" block, you might specify bounds similar to the following:

 ```json